-I joined the faculty in Behavioral and Community Health Sciences (BCHS) 2012 after receiving my Doctor of Public Health from BCHS that same year.
-Prior to the doctoral program I worked in the nonprofit sector, focusing on HIV/AIDS supportive services, grants management, and organizational leadership.
-I am currently an Assistant Professor and Co-Director of the Evaluation Institute for Public Health.
-I have the pleasure of teaching one of the core classes in BCHS: Program Planning and Proposal Writing.
-In this class I aim to help students develop applied skills, which include practicing the operationalization of program plans as well as learning how to write successful funding proposals.
-I believe that preparing students to be excellent public health professionals and researchers is one of our most important investments in public health, and that helping them learn to work effectively within communities is critical.
+Dr. Hawk joined the faculty in Behavioral and Community Health Sciences in 2012 after receiving her doctoral degree that same year.
+Prior to the doctoral program she worked in the nonprofit sector, focusing on HIV/AIDS supportive services, grants management, and organizational leadership.
+She teaches BCHS 2523: Public Health Program Planning and Proposal Writing and BCHS 2660: Harm Reduction Approaches in Health and Public Health Settings.
+Her teaching approaches are rooted in the belief that preparing students to be excellent public health professionals and researchers is one of our most important investments in public health, and that helping them learn to partner effectively with communities is critical.